 Short Fiction by Derek Perry

-I began writing fiction in 2023, very late in life, when I participated in a community history project about the East India Company.
+I began writing fiction in 2023, quite late in life, when I participated in a community history project about the East India Company.
 Instead of presenting a factual report or exhibition, we were tasked with producing historical fiction based on our research.
 My story, Seedlings of Empire, can be found below.

 2023